MTelschow/MTelschow/README.md

 Full-Stack Software Developer
 -----------------------------

-I'm a software developer using React, Node, Express, SQL and more and thrilled to learn even more!
+I'm a software developer using React, Node, Express, SQL, ... and thrilled to learn further!

 * 🌍  I'm based in Frankfurt, Germany
 * 🖥️  See my portfolio at [mathistelschow.app](http://https://mtelschow-simplefolio.netlify.app/)